• Skip to main content

 Boating: Blue Mesa is open to powerboats.
 Crystal and Morrow Point Lakes are open to hand-carried craft.

 • Blue Mesa is 20 miles long with 96 miles of shoreline.
-There are several explorable arms of the lake that reach into secluded canyons; 2 marinas and numerous boat access points.
+Several explorable arms of the lake reach into secluded canyons; 2 marinas and numerous boat access points.

 • Morrow Point Lake can be reached by the Pine Creek Trail, which descends over 200 stair steps.